wp-plugins/ajax-load-more/README.txt

 6. Shortcode and implementation examples

 == Changelog ==

+= 2.1.2 =
+* Adding ability to have multiple instances of script on a single page
+* Updated core js/css.
+* Adding class names to wrapping div, need to remove #ajax-load-more in upcoming releases.
+* Small styling updates to admin panel.
+* Update .pot language file.

 = 2.1.1 =
 * Adding Order and Orderby query parameters, you can now set these values within the Shortcode Builder